 Liberation Route Europe

-vfonds invests in PEACE

 History

+of September of the Liberation of

+of September Liberation Festivals

+Remembrance Day

+commemoration at

+the Schumann's Eck

+Luxembourg

 Luxembourg was invaded by Nazi Germany in May 1940, after which it was first put under a military and later a civil administration before being annexed in the German Reich.
 A large part of Luxembourg was liberated by American forces in September 1944.
 However, in December, the country was invaded once again by German forces, who penetrated the country in an attempt to break through to the west during the Battle of the Bulge.
 After an unsuccessful campaign, the German forces were pushed out of Luxembourg again in the beginning of 1945.

 Belgium

 In May 1940 the German Army invaded Belgium and managed to encircle the Allied armies via a bold advance through the Ardennes.
 During the occupation, which lasted for four years, thousands of Belgians lost their lives and a large part of the Jewish population was deported.
-In 1944, Belgium again gained large strategic importance as the Allies tried to
+In 1944, Belgium again gained large strategic importance as the Allies tried to bring the port of Antwerp into use and the German Army made a last attempt to turn the tide of the war during the Battle of the Bulge.

-Battle of the Bulge surprise attack through the Ardennes which led to their victory in Western Europe.
+Battle of the Bulge The Ardennes played a crucial role during the World War II on two occasions.
+In 1940, the German army launched a surprise attack through the Ardennes which led to their victory in Western Europe.
 In the winter of 1944-1945 the German forces tried to repeat this success with another attack.
 By this point of the war, the balance of power had shifted in favour of the Allies.
 The German troops offensive, known as the Ardennes Offensive or Battle of the Bulge, appeared to be unsuccessful.